DanielaLehtola/Final-project-for-the-Building-AI-course/README.md

 # Final-project-for-the-Building-AI-course
 AI Crew Matcher is an intelligence system that helps match yacht crew with the right boats and positions.
 By analyzing skills, certifications, experience and personal preferences, the AI ​​can suggest optimal matches between crew and yacht – saving time and improving recruitment accuracy.

+## Summary
+AI Crew Matcher is an intelligent system that helps match yacht crews with the right boats and positions.
+By analyzing skills, certifications, experience, and personal preferences, the AI ​​can suggest optimal matches between crew and yacht – saving time and improving recruitment accuracy.

 ## Background
 Finding the right crew for a yacht is often time-consuming and based on subjective assessments.
 Recruitment agencies and yacht owners spend a lot of time reviewing CVs and contacting candidates.